analysiscenter/ml_project_template/{{cookiecutter.repo_name}}/readme.md

 │   └── __init__.py           <- from .dataset_paths import <list your available paths> This file is under source control ├── docker_containers
 ├── .dockerignore
-├── .gitattributes
+├── extra                     <- extra helper utilities that are not project-specific, ex. cookiecutter template updater │   └── update_cookiecutter_template.sh <- run this script to merge recent changes in cookiecutter template into your project ├── .gitattributes
 ├── .gitignore
 ├── notebooks                 <- Development notebooks